-Modern world’s obsession with Free-market capitalism apparently started in the early ’80s when Margaret Thatcher in England and Ronald Reagan in the US were elected into power.
+Modern world’s obsession with Free-market capitalism apparently started in the early ’80s when Margaret Thatcher in England and Ronald Reagan in the US were elected to power.
 Both politicians while adverse to the idea of Government intervention were staunch evangelists of the free-market economy.

 Ha-Joon Chang, in the preface to the book, makes his frustration with the free-market capitalism – the most pervasive form of capitalism nowadays – abundantly clear.
-At the same time, Chang, for the lack of better alternatives, professes that capitalism is still the best economic system, his aversion against the free-market form of capitalism notwithstanding.
+At the same time, for the lack of better alternatives, he professes that capitalism is still the best economic system, his aversion against the free-market form of capitalism notwithstanding.
 Evidently, the author belongs to the growing faction of experts who are fed up with neo-liberal economists and their reckless policies.

 He markedly underlines the situation of Sub-Saharan Africa which was subject to the free-market experiments by the West in the ’80s and consequently went into a chronic slump.
 Most Sub-Saharan countries were forced to adopt the Structural Adjustment Programs (SAP) – a free-market package peddled by the World Bank and the IMF in the ’80s.

 In 2008, the US Government took $700 billion of taxpayers’ money to unclog the choked-up financial system and very astutely garbed the whole exercise as a ‘necessary state intervention’.
 Many bailed-out institutions were shoved into a financial quagmire by a bunch of greedy, high-flying, toxic-products-selling executives and still, as billions were taken off taxpayers, these mongers were allowed to go scot-free to join other companies.

 This idea of Shareholder value maximization enables a host of managers and financial shareholders to happily ride the gravy train as they slowly debilitate the companies.
-Author cites the example of GM which spent $20.4 billion in share buybacks over the last two decades to keep the shareholders happy and finally, had to seek Government’s intervention in fighting off bankruptcy in 2009.
+Chang cites the example of GM which spent $20.4 billion in share buybacks over the last two decades to keep the shareholders happy and finally, had to seek Government’s intervention in fighting off bankruptcy in 2009.